sftpgo/docs/docs/tutorials/shares.md

 - `{{.ObjectName}}` expands to the ID of the share.
 - The `urlPathEscape` helper function ensures the share ID is properly URL-encoded.

-Finally, create an EventManager rule that triggers this action whenever a new share is created.
+Finally, create an Event Manager rule that triggers this action whenever a new share is created.

 ![WebAdmin rule add share notification](../assets/img/webadmin_rule_add_share_notification.png){data-gallery="webadmin-add-share-notify"}
 ![WebAdmin rule add share notification1](../assets/img/webadmin_rule_add_share_notification1.png){data-gallery="webadmin-add-share-notify"}